Economic Growth, Cycles and Policy

 According to this theory then, economic policy can affect consumption only if it affects permanent income (example: tax cuts can increase consumption only if they are not perceived as transitory).

-The Fisher Approach to Life Cycle Hypotesis
+The Fisher Approach to Life Cycle Hypothesis

 We now consider a simple formal model of optimal consumption/saving.